AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/validate.md

 ## Adobe Analytics view

-The [Adobe Analytics](../beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md#using-project-griffon-for-adobe-analytics) event list offers a focused view of analytics events triggered in the application.
+The [Adobe Analytics](../platform-assurance/tutorials/adobe-analytics.md#using-project-griffon-for-adobe-analytics) event list offers a focused view of analytics events triggered in the application.
 You can sort through all of the track action and track state calls.
-In the [analytics view in Adobe Experience Platform Assurance](../beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md), you can see both the raw hit request sent to Analytics and the post-processed details.
-FIX LINKS
+In the [analytics view in Adobe Experience Platform Assurance](../platform-assurance/tutorials/adobe-analytics.md), you can see both the raw hit request sent to Analytics and the post-processed details.

 ![Assurance analytics view](./assets/validate/assurance-analytics.png)